 We all enjoyed them back on the boat.

-Feeling pressure to get off the wall within the exit of the canal, we slipped our lines and headed towards our new mooring in Kalamaki.
+Feeling pressure to get off the wall within the exit of the canal of corinth, we slipped our lines and headed towards our new mooring in Kalamaki.

 Thankfully, the winds died down quite a bit and we felt more secure in the new bay.